jasonli-git/housing-intelligence/SPEC.md

 The specification now treats model selection as an empirical process.

-**Reason:** Qwen3 8B, Gemma 4 E4B, Nemotron 3 Nano 4B, and Phi-4 Mini Reasoning should be compared on actual housing-analysis tasks rather than selected from generic benchmarks alone.
+**Reason:** Qwen3 8B, Qwen3.5 9B, Gemma 4 E4B, Gemma 4 QAT, Nemotron 3 Nano 4B, and Phi-4 Mini Reasoning should be compared on actual housing-analysis tasks rather than selected from generic benchmarks alone.

 #### 7. Strengthened Version 1 boundaries